rnevius/contact-form-7-infusionsoft-add-on/readme.txt

 == Changelog ==

+= 1.2.2 =
+* Adds a "Website" input field to the Form Tag generator.

 = 1.2.1 =
 * Fixes bug caused by short-hand PHP array syntax in PHP versions 5.3 and below.